wandb/docs/docs/guides/hosting/operator.md

 **Step 1: Prepare Terraform config**
-- Replace the Terraform code from the old deployment in your Terraform config with the one that is described here: Link to Deploy w… Terraform code
+- Replace the Terraform code from the old deployment in your Terraform config with the one that is described [here](#deploy-wb-with-helm-terraform-module)
 - Set the same variables as before.
 Should you have a .tfvars file, leave it unchanged.

 **Step 2: Execute Terraform run**